Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot/_index.md

 ---
 type: docs
-title: "Edge and IOT Operations"
+title: "Edge and IoT Operations"
-linkTitle: "Edge and IOT Operations"
+linkTitle: "Edge and IoT Operations"
 weight: 10
 description: >-
-  The deployment scenarios in this section will show you how to work with Azure Edge and IOT Operations capabilities and features.
+  The deployment scenarios in this section will show you how to work with Azure Edge and IoT Operations capabilities and features.
 ---